sneha-rautela/R_programming/README.md

 # sneha-s_portfolio

-# [Project 1 - social buzz virtual internship project with accenture] (https://github.com/sneharautela/socialbuzz)
+# [Project 1 - virtual internship project with accenture] (https://github.com/sneharautela/socialbuzz)

 This is a project i did for a virtual internship with Accenture